Pater Noster Church: Lord's Prayer

 1. The church has 140 large ceramic plaques containing the Lord’s Prayer in many languages.

-2. The cave where it is believed Jesus taught on prayer is in an enclosed courtyard in front of the church and down a few stairs.
+2. The cave where it is believed Jesus taught about prayer is in an enclosed courtyard in front of the church and down a few stairs.
 The cave was partially collapsed when discovered in 1910.

 3. To the left of the church's south door is an area paved with mosaics and identified as a baptistery.